Employee Rights and Responsibilities UK

 It is unlawful for an employer to not pay the employee for hours worked, for holiday pay, or paying the wrong rate of pay or below minimum wage.
 Deductions from pay are only permitted if they are required by law, allowed under the contract, an agreement has been signed that authorises the deduction, an employer has overpaid their employee, an employee did not work due to a strike, if the employer believes the employee may have stolen from them or if an employer provides accommodation, they are permitted to pay less than minimum wage.

-Statutory and Redundancy Pay
+Statutory Redundancy and Notice Pay

 If an employee who has worked for two years or more is made redundant, they can receive a statutory redundancy payment.
 The amount they receive is calculated based on their length of service, age, and a week’s pay.
 The statutory cap on redundancy pay increases annually in April.